Fluent interface: Immutability

-It's possible to create immutable fluent interfaces that utilise copy-on-write semantics.
+It is possible to create immutable fluent interfaces that utilise copy-on-write semantics.
 In this variation of the pattern, instead of modifying internal properties and returning a reference to the same object, the object is instead cloned, with properties changed on the cloned object, and that object returned.

 The benefit of this approach is that the interface can be used to create configurations of objects that can fork off from a particular point; Allowing two or more objects to share a certain amount of state, and be used further without interfering with each other.

 JavaScript example

-Using copy-on-write semantics, the JavaScript example from above becomes:
+Using copy-on-write semantics, the TypeScript example from above becomes: